 Garlic is used all over world as a condiment and home medicine for centuries.
 Garlic offers innumerable health benefits as it is good for cardiovascular health, lowers cholesterol and blood sugar level, and is useful in several other ailments.
-Garlic has got its medicinal properties due to presence of at least thirty-three sulfur compounds, several enzymes, seventeen amino acids, and minerals.
+Garlic has got its medicinal properties due to the presence of at least thirty-three sulfur compounds, several enzymes, seventeen amino acids, and minerals.
 Sulfur compounds give garlic its pungent taste and specific odour.
 It is also very effective in hair loss.
 Oil prepared from Garlic has antiseptic, antimicrobial, antibacterial and anti-parasitic activities.
-It can be safely applied to body areas affected with ring worm.
-This oil can be applied topically to skin diseases that are caused due to bacteria, fungal or yeast.
+It can be safely applied to the body areas affected with ring worm.
+This oil can be applied topically to the skin diseases that are caused due to bacteria, fungal or yeast.

 Botanical name: Allium sativum